fastfetch-cli/fastfetch-wiki/Modules-Top.md

 Top Processes: firefox code gtkd gdbus
 ```

-Unlike `Modules/Processes`, this module needs **two** readings of the process table to turn CPU time
+Unlike `Modules-Processes`, this module needs **two** readings of the process table to turn CPU time
 and I/O counters into rates, so it waits before printing.
 See `waitTime` below and the note in
-`Modules/DiskIO`, which uses the same sampling scheme.
+`Modules-DiskIO`, which uses the same sampling scheme.

 ## Platform support